I came home from work today to find my family pack upgrade version of Snow Leopard. It’s been a few hours, so here are impressions so far.

 Location services, detect time-zone

-Great for travelling users like myself, it found my nearest city instantly.
+Great for traveling users like myself, it found my nearest city instantly.

 AirPort status in menu bar